Cognigy/Documentation/docs/en/docs/ai/installation/single-replica-mongoDB-to-multi-replica-mongoDB-migration.md

     exit
     kubectl cp -n default <mongodb-pod-id>:/tmp/backup <path-to-the-local-directory>
     ```
-    2. Import the data into multi-replica MongoDB cluster:
+    2. Import the data into a multi-replica MongoDB cluster:
     ```bash
     kubectl cp -n mongodb <path-to-the-local-directory> mongodb-0:/tmp/
     kubectl exec -it mongodb-0 -n mongodb -- bash mongorestore --host "mongodb-0.mongodb-headless.mongodb.svc.cluster.local:27017" --authenticationDatabase admin -u root -p <password> ./tmp/<backup-folder>
     ```
-   Here `mongodb-0` considered as the primary node, change it in case you have different primary node i.e. `mongodb-1` or `mongodb-2`.
+   Here `mongodb-0` considered the primary node.
+Change it if you have different primary node, for example,`mongodb-1` or `mongodb-2`.

 6. Replace the existing secrets with new secrets:
     ```bash
     kubectl replace -f new_secrets
     ```
-   In case of a rollback, the old secrets can be restored by executing:
+   In case of a rollback, the old secrets can be restored by executing the following:
     ```bash
     kubectl delete -f new_secrets
     kubectl apply -f original_secrets
     ```
 7. Scale up all the deployments back to check if everything works as expected.
-8. Move the secrets from `new_secrets` to `secrets` folder and delete `original_secrets` folder.
+8. Move the secrets from the `new_secrets` folder to `secrets` folder and delete the `original_secrets` folder.